Infrastructure Research

 WHAT ARE THE KEY MOMENTS IN THE HISTORY OF US INFRASTRUCTURE?

-Energy Infrastructure: The development of a national grid established a system of electrical transmission that powers nearly every aspect of our society.
-The grid was initially designed as a centralized, hierarchical system that clearly defined producers (power plants) and consumers separately, and is now three interconnected grids branching out across the country and into parts of Canada and Mexico.
-In 2003, the Office of Electric Transmission and Distribution (TD) and the Office of Energy Assurance (EA) were created by the Department of Energy (DoE), and later merged into the Office of Electricity.
+Energy Infrastructure: The national electrical grid powers nearly every aspect of our society.
+The grid was initially designed as a centralized, hierarchical system that defined producers (power plants) and consumers separately, and is now three interconnected grids that cover the country and branch out into parts of Canada and Mexico.
+In 2003, the Office of Electric Transmission and Distribution and the Office of Energy Assurance were created by the Department of Energy, and later merged into the Office of Electricity.

 The Federal Power Commission was established in 1920, creating a federal role in the regulation of hydroelectric power production.
-While most dams were and continue to be owned and operated by the private sector, during the New Deal the federal government took the lead in creating the largest dams in the US, such as the Hoover, Bonneville, and Grand Coulee.
+While most dams were and continue to be owned and operated by the private sector, during the New Deal the federal government took the lead in building several large dams, such as the Hoover, Bonneville, and Grand Coulee.

-US oil production has risen sharply since the early 2000s, as charted by the U.S. Energy Information Administration (Jan 2020).
+US oil production has risen sharply since the early 2000s, as charted by the US Energy Information Administration.

 Transportation Infrastructure: In the early nineteenth century, the New York legislature authorized the funding and construction of the 364-mile Erie Canal.
-Its success launched a boom in public and private canal construction partnerships.
+Its success launched a boom in public-private canal construction partnerships.
 Although the effort was initially led by the states, ultimately the federal government participated by providing land grants and subscribing to canal company stock offerings.

 In the 1840s, Congress undertook the planning for the completion of the transcontinental railroad system.
 The Army Corps of Engineers was responsible for the initial route surveys, and in 1862 President Lincoln signed legislation providing land and financial incentives to the Union Pacific and Central Pacific railroad companies to complete the project.

 Our interstate highway system was inspired by the Reichsautobahnen, Germany’s high-speed road network.
 Under the Federal-Aid Highway Act of 1956, $26 billion was authorized to construct over 41,000 miles of interstate highways.
 Ninety percent of the funds came from the federal government, and the other 10% came from state governments.
 New taxes on gasoline, buses, tires, and trucks went toward a Highway Trust Fund to pay for this construction and future maintenance.
-Construction of the interstate was a bipartisan effort that extended from the Kennedy to the Carter presidencies.
+Construction of the highways was a bipartisan effort that continued from the Kennedy presidency to the Carter presidency.

-Information and Communications (ICT) Infrastructure: In 1934, the Federal Communications Commission (FCC) was created pursuant to the Communications Act in order to organize and regulate communications by phone, telegraph, and radio.
+Information and Communications Infrastructure: In 1934, the Communications Act created the Federal Communications Commission (FCC) to organize and regulate communications by phone, telegraph, and radio.
 Beginning in the late 1960s, the networks that became the modern internet were largely sponsored by federal funding and developed by government agencies (Department of Defense, National Science Foundation, and NASA).
-A 1994 report on ERIC Digest advocated for the necessity of government financial support and R&D to support the “burgeoning infrastructure” of the internet, saying that “the potential of global networking to test the very fabric of society [has] become more evident” (Bishop, 1993).

 WHAT IS THE STATE OF CURRENT US INFRASTRUCTURE?